bnielsen1965/rpi-gpio-buttons/README.md

 This is a Node.js package used to generate events from buttons attached to the GPIO pins on a Raspberry Pi.
-The package utilizes [rpi-gpio](https://www.npmjs.com/package/rpi-gpio) to setup the user specified GPIO pins for input and interupt based monitoring of input changes.
+The package utilizes [rpi-gpio](https://www.npmjs.com/package/rpi-gpio) to setup the user specified GPIO pins for input and interrupt based monitoring of input changes.

 The package implements debounce logic to clean up noisy buttons and generates